theapu/whatsapp-groups-broadcast/README.md

 Any message sent to Broadcast group that does not start with a command will be broadcast to all groups.

 ## Examples
+### Schedule a broadcast message
 This message sent to Broadcast group will be sent at 2020-11-05 8 PM.
 (The text after !bot@msg[2020-11-05 20:00:00])

 !bot@msg[2020-11-05 20:00:00]
 This message will be deliverd at 2020-11-05 20:00:00

+### Send messages to specific groups
 This message sent to Broadcast group will be sent at 2020-11-05 8 PM to groups excluding the groups named YAWA and Test group.
-(The text after !bot@grpsexc["YAWA","Test group"])
+(The text after !bot@grpexc["YAWA","Test group"])

+### Send scheduled messages to specific groups
+#### Excluding groups
 !bot@msg[2020-11-05 20:00:00]
 !bot@grpexc["YAWA","Test group"]
-This message will be deliverd at 2020-11-05 20:00:00 to some groups.
+This message will be deliverd at 2020-11-05 20:00:00 to groups other than YAMWA and Test group.

+#### Including groups
-This message will be delivered only to YAWA" and "Test group"
+This message will be delivered only to YAWA" and "Test group" !bot@msg[2020-11-05 20:00:00]

-!bot@msg[2020-11-05 20:00:00]
 !bot@grpinc["YAWA","Test group"]
-This message will be deliverd at 2020-11-05 20:00:00 to some groups.
+This message will be deliverd at 2020-11-05 20:00:00 to AMWA and Test group.

+#### Delete scheduled message
+List scheduled messages using !bot@listmsgs.
+The result will be in {id}|{schedule time} {message text} format Delete the a scheduled message using !bot@del[{id}]